Sign up for our inspirational newsletter and get a FREE kids drawing lesson! ✏️

 Yarn, scissors, contact paper.
 Yes, that’s all you need for an engaging fine motor workout for toddlers and preschoolers.

-Kids love scissors.
+Plus it gives little kids a chance to use scissors.
+And kids love scissors.
 Something about it seems to indicate “I’m big” to them.

 My son has his own pair of child scissors that he really likes to use so I figured this activity would be right up his alley.